eriksjolund/socket-activate-httpd/README.md

     $
     ```

-3. Try establishing an outgoing connection
+3. Try to establish an outgoing connection by running curl in the container
     ```
     $ podman exec -t httpd curl https://podman.io
     curl: (6) Could not resolve host: podman.io